 What is a thyroid function test?

 The thyroid is a butterfly-shaped endocrine gland located in the neck.
 The two main hormones produced by the thyroid are triiodothyronine (T3) and thyroxine (T4), collectively referred to as thyroid hormones and both can be detected in the thyroid function test.
-The thyroid helps regulates several processes such as metabolism, energy generation, and mood.
+The thyroid helps regulate several processes such as metabolism, energy generation and mood.
 Thyroid hormones stimulate appetite, digestion, breakdown, and absorption of nutrients.
 They also regulate oxygen consumption, breathing rate, heart rate, and heart contraction strength.

 At Phoenix Hospital Group, our multidisciplinary team can provide you with a thyroid test, or thyroid function test (TFT), a diagnostic blood test that checks how well your thyroid is functioning.

 There are two main thyroid issues: hypothyroidism, when your thyroid is not producing enough hormones, or hyperthyroidism, when it is producing too much.
 These conditions can be easily detected by a thyroid function test like the one offered at Phoenix Hospital Group.

 Hypothyroidism is characterised by a low metabolic rate, combined with slow respiratory and cardiovascular activities.
 Symptoms of hypothyroidism include tiredness, low mood, weight gain, being sensitive to cold, loss of sex drive, brittle hair and nails, and irregular or heavy periods.

 An underactive thyroid is treated by taking daily hormone tablets that replace the thyroxine T4 hormone, which your thyroid does not make enough of.
 A thyroid test will help determine the correct dose of hormone replacement that you need to take.

 Overactive thyroid or hyperthyroidism